cran/tidywikidatar/README.md

 `tw_query()` is never cached.

+See the the dedicated vignette for more details on caching:
+`vignette("caching")`.

 ## Requirements and installation issues

-Fedora users may need to install the package `libjpeg-turbo-devel`, which is required by one of the packages that `tidywikidatar` relies on.
+Fedora users may need to install the package `libjpeg-turbo-devel`, which is required by one of the packages that `tidywikidatar` relies on, as well as some of the database drivers that can be used for caching, such as `unixODBC-devel`, and `mysql-devel`, `mysql-connector-odbc`.

 ## Copyright and credits